aristanetworks/avd-workshops/workshops/jinja-yaml.md

 #### Conditionals

-Conditionals, such as `{% if %}`, `{% elif %}`, and `{% else %}`, as well as `{% for %}` loops are extremely helpful for either or configurations that may apply to only a subset of devices you are generating configurations for.
-Additionally, for loops are a must for efficiently working through nested data structures like lists of lists or lists of dictionaries.
+Conditionals, such as `{% if %}`, `{% elif %}`, and `{% else %}`, as well as `{% for %}` loops are extremely helpful for either configurations that may apply to only a subset of devices you are generating configurations for.
+Additionally, for loops are a must to efficiently work through nested data structures like lists of lists or lists of dictionaries.

 Lets start our statements journey with conditionals, and where they can be helpful.